-They also presented an improved model taking into account the importance of the fracture energy Γ measured in mode I (double edge notch geometry) on the onset of cavitation.
-Using a penny-shape precursor crack in an infinite medium as an idealized geometry and a nonlinear constitutive model with exponential hardening as in (Seitz et al 2009) they were able to predict the relation between the pressure P and energy release rate G as a function of initial crack size.
-This non-linear elastic model was able to properly fit the dependence of the pressure P_c at the onset of cavitation on both the Young's modulus and the fracture energy Γ by using a constant value of the initial crack radius $r_0 = 8 \mu m$ (figure 36(b)).
-The elasto-adhesive length Γ/E , (which varied between 25 and 320 μ m depending on the temperature and material) is here much larger than the initial crack radius implying that nonlinear elasticity must be used to calculate G. This result will be even more relevant for cavitation in adhesives (section 5.3) where the modulus is typically one to two orders of magnitude lower.
-Interestingly, the model suggests that resistance to fracture by cavitation P_c can be improved by increasing both the mode I fracture toughness Γ of the material and its degree of strain hardening which effectively reduces the applied G at a fixed stress level.
-This combination of stiffening at low λ and high value of Γ is precisely what has recently been discovered in double network gels and elastomers (Nakajima et al 2013b, Ducrot et al 2014) and will be discussed in section 7.2.
+They also presented an improved model taking into account the importance of the fracture energy $\Gamma$ measured in mode I (double edge notch geometry) on the onset of cavitation.
+Using a penny-shape precursor crack in an infinite medium as an idealized geometry and a nonlinear constitutive model with exponential hardening as in (Seitz et al., 2009) they were able to predict the relation between the pressure P and energy release rate G as a function of initial crack size.
+This non-linear elastic model was able to properly fit the dependence of the pressure $P_c$ at the onset of cavitation on both the Young's modulus and the fracture energy $\Gamma$ by using a constant value of the initial crack radius $r_0 = 8\mu m$ (Figure 36b).
+The elasto-adhesive length $\Gamma/E$ , (which varied between 25 and 320 $\mu$ m depending on the temperature and material) is here much larger than the initial crack radius implying that nonlinear elasticity must be used to calculate G. This result will be even more relevant for cavitation in adhesives (section 5.3)

+where the modulus is typically one to two orders of magnitude lower.
+Interestingly, the model suggests that resistance to fracture by cavitation $P_c$ can be improved by increasing both the mode I fracture toughness $\Gamma$ of the material and its degree of strain hardening which effectively

-6.5.
-Conclusions and some remarks on damage mechanisms
+6.4 Conclusions and some remarks on damage mechanisms

 We have seen in this section that the fracture of soft materials is inherently a multi-scale process with at least three important length scales.
 At the molecular level the bonds break and some energy dissipation occurs by the Lake-Thomas mechanism.
-If only this molecular mechanism is active (as in figure 30) the fracture process is called threshold fracture.
+If only this molecular mechanism is active (as in Figure 30) the fracture process is called threshold fracture.
 However, in the general case two other important dissipative mechanisms are active and couple to the failure of chemical bonds.
 Far from the crack tip the viscoelastic nature of the soft material can dissipate energy if the applied strain rate near the crack tip is in the range of strain rates where the material is dissipative.
-Then locally, very close to the crack tip, but over a region of the order of 50-100 μ m, the material is highly deformed and generally experiences some concomitant damage such as cavitation (section 6.3) and stringing or some diffuse bond breakage.
+Then locally, very close to the crack tip, but over a region of the order of 50-100 μm, the material is highly deformed and generally experiences some concomitant damage such as cavitation (section 6.3) and stringing or some diffuse bond breakage.